 Colour costs more

-The fees have been frozen since 2010.
-However under changes announced last year, the cost of a TV licence will increase in line with inflation.
+The fees were frozen for seven years until April 2017 - it was announced in 2016 that the cost of a TV licence would be increasing in line with inflation.

 Trick for students to watch live telly and use iPlayer without a licence